goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/README.md

 # 🧩 How to add a new module

-Module is a collection is code to handle specific business domain.
+A module is a collection of code to handle a specific business domain.

 To add a new module, you can invoke: